-The most classically opulent of the city's rarefied restaurants, Daniel Boulud's 23-year-old flagship is still a big-ticket commitment of time and money, but—from the waiters who sweep up to the table like synchronized swimmers, to the whole fish filleted on an old-school cart—you won't find such lavish attention to detail without springing for a ticket to Europe.
-And with New York's fine-dining restaurants increasingly under siege these days, Boulud and his team make a powerful case for keeping the genre alive.
+The most classically opulent of the city's rarefied restaurants, Daniel Boulud's flagship is still a big-ticket commitment of time and money, but—from the waiters who sweep up to the table like synchronized swimmers, to the whole fish filleted on an old-school cart—you won't find such lavish attention to detail without springing for a ticket to Europe.

-The only menu you’ll find here is for drinks.
-The fish prepared at this tiny outpost of a popular L.A. sushi spot is governed entirely by chef Kenji Takahashi’s whim.
+The fish prepared at this tiny outpost of a popular L.A. sushi spot comes a la carte, or governed entirely by the chef’s whim.
 There’s nothing to fear (except maybe the wasabi—they use the much spicier real stuff): Sasabune’s omakase is culled from Takahashi’s daily New Fulton Fish Market finds.
-He and his team dole out raw numbers, from favorites like salmon and yellowtail to more exotic sea creatures, including bonito in a spicy-sweet homemade soy sauce and a black cod in an eel sauce you’ll want mop up with your fingers.
+He and his team dole out raw numbers, from favorites like salmon and yellowtail to more exotic sea creatures.

-Once confined to the sad heat-lamp preserve of supermarkets, rotisserie chickens have put a little shine on their spits lately—just see the much-ballyhooed versions at joints like Lafayette, Uncle Boons and Mission Cantina.
+Once confined to the sad heat-lamp preserve of supermarkets, rotisserie chickens have put a little shine on their spits lately—just see the much-ballyhooed versions at joints like Lafayette, Uncle Boons and Le Coq Rico.
 Now, at Rotisserie Georgette, the primitive alchemy of spit roasting takes center stage in a setting more opulent than a deli case.
-With gleaming rotisseries spinning whole birds in the back, appetizers are a bit of a letdown.
-Better to beeline straight for the headliner: a silver skillet cradling the regal poule de luxe for two ($72), all crispy skin and juicy breasts.
 When it comes to the bird, Rotisserie Georgette has its chickens in a row.